ProjectEvergreen/wcc/CONTRIBUTING.md

 ### Playground

 The website also hosts a Playground (REPL) for seeing WCC output in the browser in real time.
 Development happens in [this repo](https://github.com/ProjectEvergreen/playground.wcc.dev).

+## Pull Requests

+Generally, it's best to open an issue first before submitting a Pull Request.
+This is a good opportunity to validate the work first, and ask any questions.

+This project uses conventional commits when submitting pull requests in combination with Husky pre-commit hooks that runs linting and formatting scripts.
+When ready to commit code to submit a PR, run `npm run commit` and follow the prompts.